toniov/dark-aigle/README.md

 The library extends a native Promise or a Promise library to have [Aigle functions](https://github.com/suguru03/aigle#functions).

-It is mainly used for a native Promise because of Async/Await restrictuion.
-See [Example](https://github.com/suguru03/dark-aigle#example).
+It is mainly used for a native Promise because of Async/Await restriction.
+See [Examples](https://github.com/suguru03/dark-aigle#example).

 ## Usage